Khosiyat/GeekyPinkers/model_document.md

     date = models.DateTimeField(auto_now_add=True)
  ```

 ###### This is the custom `save` method within the model.
-By defining this method, you're providing your own implementation of how the instance should be saved.
+By defining this method, we're providing our own implementation of how the instance should be saved.
 ###### The `*args` and `**kwargs` are used to pass any arguments and keyword arguments that were passed to the save method.
 ###### In Python, self is a conventionally used name for the first parameter of instance methods.
 It refers to the instance of the class that the method is being called on.
-In the context of a Django model, self refers to the instance of the model that you're currently working with.
+In the context of a Django model, self refers to the instance of the model that we're currently working with.
  ```python3
     def save(self, *args, **kwargs):
  ```

 ###### loading a machine learning model from a joblib file named 'geekyPinkers_model.joblib'.
-###### 1) ml_model: This is a variable name that you're using to store the loaded machine learning model.
+###### 1) ml_model: This is a variable name that we're using to store the loaded machine learning model.
 ###### 2) joblib.load('ml_model/geekyPinkers_model.joblib'): This is a function call to the load function from the joblib library.
-The function is used to load a serialized object (in this case, your machine learning model) from a joblib file named 'geekyPinkers_model.joblib'.
+The function is used to load a serialized object (in this case, our machine learning model) from a joblib file named 'geekyPinkers_model.joblib'.
 The file should be located in a directory named 'ml_model'.
 The loaded model will be assigned to the ml_model variable.

  ```python3
         ml_model = joblib.load('ml_model/geekyPinkers_model.joblib')